ianheggie-oaf/scraper_utils_ruby/README.md

 end
 ```

-Then deeper in the code update:
+Then deeper in your code update:

 * Change scrape to accept a `use_proxy` flag and return an `unprocessable` flag
 * it should rescue ScraperUtils::UnprocessableRecord thrown deeper in the scraping code and